rmuler/rmuler/README.md

 Full Stack Software Developer
 -----------------------------

-I'm a 20 years old developer and hacking since I was 16.
+I'm a 20 years old developer.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.

 I am also a student at [Estácio](https://estacio.br), a Computer Science school that have [54 campus in 31 countries](https://www.42network.org/42-schools/).